ElemeFE/element/examples/docs/en-US/date-picker.md

 When picking date range on the date panel with type `datetimerange`, `00:00:00` will be used as the default time value for start & end date.
 We can control it with option `default-time`.

-`default-time` accepts an array with each item parsable by `new Date()`.
+`default-time` accepts an array of string.
 The first item controls time value of the start date and the second item controls time value of the end date.

 :::demo
 ```html